I hear these statement so often from farmers and potential farm folks

 Well, they erroneously believe they are saving money.

-Remember - a cheap animal has a reason for its price, just as those
+Remember - a cheap animal has a reason for the price, just as those

-high dollar animals have a reason for theirs.
+more expensive animals have a reason for the price.
 You can find quality animals

-with an occasional deal, but searching for a good deal on truly QUALITY stock
+with an occasional deal, but searching for a good deal on excellent stock

 should only come once you know your breed standard and what